What are PHAs?PHAs or polyhydroxy acids fall under the AHA family, but unlike AHAs they work on the outer layers of the skin (the epidermis).

 However the good news is that PHAs, due to their larger molecular structure, do not penetrate as deeply and just work on the the epidermis.
 Therefore they rarely cause irritation and can even be used on skin with dry, itchy conditions such as rosacea and eczema.

-How will adding a PHA benefit my skin?Like AHAs, PHAs exfoliate the skin by dissolving the protein bonds that stick or glue dead skin to the surface of the face.
+How will a PHA benefit my skin?Like AHAs, PHAs exfoliate by dissolving the protein bonds that stick or glue dead skin to the surface of the face.
 This helps to speed up cellular turnover, minimising fine lines and wrinkles and brightening and smoothing the complexion.

 PHAs are humectants, meaning they have the ability to attract moisture to the skin, so will help keep skin moist and hydrated.

 With both anti-inflammatory and antioxidant properties, PHAs can help normalise the skin and stimulate skin repair.
 This strengthens the skin barrier function making the skin stronger and more resilient.